 Excessive or unjustified rates.
 Many states have laws prohibiting insurers from implementing excessive or unjustified rate increases, or charging people more based on certain prohibited factors such as race and, in many states, other factors such as credit history, occupation, education or length of prior coverage.

-In 2012 the two largest government insurance programs, Medicare and Medicaid, cost taxpayers a total of $833 billion– more than $100 billion of which is fraudulent, according to most estimates.
+Fraud by insurers, hospitals, doctors, nursing homes, drug companies, medical device makers and others.
+In 2016 Medicare spent $672.1 billion on health care– $76.2 billion of which is fraudulent, according to recent estimates.
 Under the federal whistleblower law, people who blow the whistle on fraud against the government by filing a lawsuit can be eligible for a reward of up to 30% of the amount recovered.

-Representing and advising state insurance departments, consumer coalitions, and other interest groups.
 During the late 1990s and early 2000s, non-profit Blue Cross companies frequently sought to convert to for-profit status and/or be acquired by larger Blue Cross companies, and large for-profit insurers merged with other for-profit insurers.
 With the enactment of health reform and the incentives it creates for insurers to reduce their costs, more acquisitions, involving both non-profit Blue Cross carriers and for-profit carriers, are likely to occur.
 Mehri & Skalet partner Jay Angoff advised the Montana Insurance Department regarding the proposed acquisition of the Montana Blue Cross plan by Health Care Service Corporation.
-The transaction was approved on June 27, 2013, after HCSC agreed to more than double its original offer,which will fund a health-care foundation,and to keep its administrative costs below those of what the independent Montana plan’s had been.
+The transaction was approved on June 27, 2013, after HCSC agreed to more than double its original offer, which will fund a health-care foundation, and to keep its administrative costs below those of what the independent Montana plan’s had been.

 Mr. Angoff has also advised the Pennsylvania and Maryland Insurance Departments in connection with their review of proposed acquisitions of Blue Cross plans, and as Missouri Insurance Commissioner ordered Blue Cross of Missouri to establish what is now one of the nation’s largest healthcare foundations with the full value of its assets when it converted to for-profit status.
 In addition, Mr. Angoff advises consumer coalitions and other interest groups on health-, auto-, and medical malpractice-related issues.

-If you believe that you have suffered losses due to fraudulent activity, please contact us regarding your potential claims.
+If you believe that you have suffered losses due to fraudulent or unlawful activity, please contact us regarding your potential claims.